10 Facts about New Zealand penguins

 6. Not too hard to find

 The cute and playful kororā can be found all over New Zealand and are the easiest penguins to observe as a number live close to urban centres (as seen above).
 The colony that breed on Matiu / Somes Island are often seen in and around Wellington Harbour.
-You can also see them at the Auckland Zoo.
+You can also see them at the Auckland Zoo or National Aquarium in Napier.

 7. Honey, I’m home